H.H.'s Top 5 New Years Advice

 #1 Go to the movies.
-As in a movie in a real movie theater, and be sure to talk about it afterwards.
-We’re getting too used to binge watching shows on our couches.
-Nothing beats a few hours at the cinema with good friends.
+As in a movie in a real movie theatre, and be sure to talk about it afterwards.
+We’re getting too used to binge watching series and films on our couches.
+Nothing beats a few hours at the cinema with family and good friends.

 I’ve stayed in shape most of my life, but it’s definitely not without challenge.
 This week, I saw a photo of actor J.K.
 Simmons as he prepares for his upcoming Commissioner Gordon role in Zack Snyder’s Justice League film.
 This dude is 61, and he’s in the gym doing arm curls looking like he could squish Matt Lauer’s head in his biceps like a grape.
 Okay, before everyone cries, ‘He’s a celebrity!
 He’s on HGH!
 He gets paid to be in shape!” consider that it’s J.K.
 Simmons.
 It’s not Hugh Jackman, Ben Affleck, or Chris Evans.
 Oh sure, the man won a much-deserved Academy Award for the 2014 film Whiplash, but he’s still a character actor.
 Character actors will tell you they fly coach, you know?